nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.13]

-The global telecommunications sector is rapidly evolving with the integration of new technologies and innovative business models.
+T he global telecommunications sector is rapidly evolving with the integration of new technologies and innovative business models.
 Technologies like 5G wireless communication, cloud computing, decentralized telecom networks, mobile network services, and AI are driving the delivery of cutting-edge services to consumers.
 However,

 Sri Lanka has lagged behind in adopting these advancements at the same pace as global trends.
 Additionally, the high costs of telecommunication services negatively impact both local consumers and the industries that rely on these services.